xonsh/xonsh/docs/appimage.rst

     chmod +x xonsh
     ./xonsh

-If you haven't Python on your host you may want to get it from AppImage:
+If you don't have Python on your host, you may want to get it from AppImage:

 .. code-block:: xonsh